Bharathkasyap/Simulated_USB_Data_Exfiltration/README.md

 - Escalated alerts automatically for accounts tagged as temporary or contractors

 ### ⚙️ SOAR Integration via Sentinel:
--Playbook triggered on detection
+- Playbook triggered on detection
--Sent email to SOC
+- Sent email to SOC
--Created ticket in ServiceNow
+- Created ticket in ServiceNow
--Isolated the host if USB transfer exceeded threshold
+- Isolated the host if USB transfer exceeded threshold

 ### ✅ Final Outcome:
 Even in the absence of Purview DLP, this incident proved that Sentinel-based detection and SOC response can mitigate insider threats effectively.
 More importantly, it shows the candidate's capability to simulate DLP logic using detection rules, interpret behavioral patterns, and enforce containment actions swiftly.

 ### Before:

--No USB blocking or data classification
+- No USB blocking or data classification
--Delayed response due to post-incident detection only
+- Delayed response due to post-incident detection only

 ### After: